Scope of Support

 (Data Extract Utility, Task Scheduler, Pass-Through Query Editor within Ad Hoc Reporting, SSRS Reporting, Events and Actions)

-Structured Query Language (SQL) is a scripting language for accessing and manipulating data in a database, like the one that underlies your Infinite Campus site.
-Some Campus tools can be powered by SQL queries.
-SQL scripting is an advanced skill set.
-The level of assistance from Infinite Campus depends on who authored the SQL script.
+Structured Query Language (SQL) is a scripting language for accessing and manipulating data in a database, like the one that powers your Infinite Campus site.
+Some Campus tools can be enhanced or driven by SQL queries, but writing and managing SQL scripts requires an advanced skill set.

 SQL consultation is not a service offered by Campus Support.
-Campus Support does not rewrite existing queries or advise on SQLs written by others.
-The Campus Training and Technical Services teams offer relevant services.
+Campus Support does not rewrite existing queries or advise on SQL written by others.

-Campus Technical Services supports the services provided pursuant to the established maintenance plan when Technical Services has worked with your district to develop any of the following:
+Services provided by Technical Services are supported by Technical Services pursuant to the established maintenance plan when Technical Services has worked with your district to develop any of the following:

 • SQL